PHLAK/Splat/README.md

 ### Files In

-Get a list of files in a directory by a glob pattern.
+Get a list of files in a directory matching the glob pattern.

   ```php
   Glob::pattern('**.txt')->in('some/file/path');